Phantomxm2021/xrmod-engine-docs-source/docs/docs/experience-manual/dev-tools/world-mapper-app.md

 There's an info panel in the top part of the screen.
 It shows you how many captured images have been uploaded to the Cloud Service's workspace and how many images are still waiting to be uploaded from your device.

-If you have enabled GPS, which you should to fully leverage all Immersal SDK features, the info panel also shows the device's current latitude, longitude, and altitude as well as estimated horizontal and vertical accuracy in meters.
+If you have enabled GPS, which you should to fully leverage all Immersal features, the info panel also shows the device's current latitude, longitude, and altitude as well as estimated horizontal and vertical accuracy in meters.

 There are three buttons in the workspace mode:
 - **Switch Mode** switches between workspace and visualize modes